theodi/open-data-certificate/README.md

 The API methods are:

+- GET `/jurisdictions` - This method provides a list of the available jurisdictions and associated information
 - GET `/datasets/schema` - This method provides the list of questions, their types and possible choices.
-You must specify your jurisdiction with the `jursidiction` GET parameter
+You must specify your jurisdiction by title with the `jursidiction` GET parameter
 - POST `/datasets` - This method allows you to create a new dataset, it will be automatically published if valid
 - POST `/datasets/:id/certificates` - This method allows you to update a dataset, it will be automatically published if valid